A Whale of a Museum

 The museum is a bit of a jumbled maze, so visitors can really take any path they wish.
 Just make sure not to miss Turtle Town.
 My dad – odd, I know – loves turtles.
 I was excited for him to see Turtle town as there are a lot of turtles here.
 In addition to the expected painted, snapping and box turtle, there are musk, Reeves, African mud, Mississippi map, and African helmeted turtles.
 And don’t forget the FIVE types of tortoises here as well (Leopard, Radiated, Russian, Red-footed and Sucata for those counting.)

-At the very bottom of the museum is the lobby and entrance to the Travelers Science Dome.
-No, the “Travelers” isn’t in reference to space and/or time travelers but rather the insurance company that used to be headquarted in Hartford who sponsors the thing.
+Back near the museum lobby is the entrance to the Travelers Science Dome.
+No, the “Travelers” isn’t in reference to space and/or time travelers but rather the insurance company that used to be headquartered in Hartford who sponsors the thing.
 Out in the lobby is a full-on replica of a space station instrument panel (or something like that).

 They have a bunch of different programs and I’m sure they’re all cool.
 Unfortunately, the night we were there during the holidays, we were treated to an old-school program about how some religions and religious holiday were – or possibly/probably were – inspired by celestial events.
 It was pretty bad, but amazingly Damian sat through about half of it.

 Also located in the Idea Zone is a HUGE kaleidoscope.
 It’s somewhat disorienting to stand inside it, but Damian thought it was cool.
-These pictures that are actually good?
-Hoang took them, of course.
 There’s a sign next to the kaleidoscope that explains all the geometry necessary for them to work.
 I’m probably the first person to actually read the sign in a year.
 (It has kid-friendly sentences like, “Did you know that when light is reflected from a surface, the angle of incidence always equals the angle of reflection?”
 Though, the momentum/kinetic energy thing 10 feet away had much more nerdy stuff.
 Note: “nerdy” is a CTMQ term of affection.)

 I was very impressed with our town’s children’s museum.
 Really and truly.
 It’s gone through some ups and downs over the years, always threatening to leave its present location.
 I think it’s definitely here to stay for several more years at least and if you have kids, it’s worth the effort.